cardano-foundation/CIPs/CIP-dapp-bridge-rework/README.md

 * **`metadata`**

   Describes a set of metadata that must be included in the transaction.
-It's optional - it can be set to `null`, or omitted.
+It's optional - it can be set to `null`, or omitted. <br><br>

 * **`additionalSigns`**